 By anticipating potential issues that could cause your deal to disintegrate.
 We’ll go over 5 of the reasons home sales fall through in

-New Jersey and what you can do about it.
+Mercer County and what you can do about it.

-their credit score or debt ratio since being pre-qualified.
+in their credit score or debt ratio since being pre-qualified.
 One thing you can do about it is to only work with pre-approved or cash only buyers.
 Remember when working with cash only buyers they’ll be expecting to pay less for your home due to the advantages

 that closing a deal in cash brings.

 Get your own title report, this is legal proof that you are the rightful owner of the home with clear title.
 Having it on hand can avoid delays and allow a buyer to feel secure in the transaction they’re entering into with you.
 Failing a professional